Eggplant soup is easy, healthy and packed with so much flavor. This Persian soup is naturally gluten free and vegetarian.

-The time has come for us to shift the focus of Unicorns in the Kitchen over to Persian recipes and we are here to answer all your questions about Persian food and bring this delicious cuisine into each and every household that’s ready to experience a new world of flavors.
 Persian cuisine is based on family, gatherings and sharing food.
-Recipes usually yield more than 4 servings and are always packed with amazing flavors.
+Recipes usually yield more than 4 servings, especially if it's a dish that has delicious leftovers such as ghormeh sabzi and are always packed with amazing flavors.
 Persian recipes are usually healthy and easy to make.
-Some might need more time to cook but usually there are a few uncomplicated steps to make a delicious Persian meal.
+Some might need more time to cook but usually there are a few uncomplicated steps to make a delicious meal.

-This Persian Eggplant Soup is a great start to see how easy to make Persian food is.
-I’ve explained everything about ash and its ingredients here.
-It’s a healthy vegetarian recipe that happens to be gluten free, too.
+This eggplant soup is a healthy vegetarian recipe that happens to be gluten free, too.
 And it's perfect for a lazy, cold day!
 We have a lot of those this year here in Boston, so ash is a must-make for our family!

 What is Ash in Persian cuisine?

 Ash (آش) is a category in Persian / Iranian cuisine.
 It's a thick soup and is usually served hot.
 There are over 50 different types of ash in Persian cuisine .There are different spellings for ash such as āsh, aush, or aash.
 Ash is one of the oldest Persian recipes that is made in different parts of Iran with different ingredients in a large pot and is usually cooked for over an hour.

 Ash is always thick and usually contains at least one type of legume such as chickpeas and lentils.
 Herbs such as parsley, spinach, mint and cilantro are used in most ash recipes.
 Ash Reshteh (Persian noodle soup) is a common and popular ash that's made with different legumes and herbs.